-SD: MD: CBK 4761520082 and identifies when referral to a physician is required.
-This Act also clarifies that a speech/language pathologist applicant must present a certificate of clinical competence issued by the American Speech-Language-Hearing Association (ASHA).
+This Act establishes updated, detailed standards for the practice of hearing aid dispensing.
+A new scope of practice definition delineates permissible and prohibited activities and identifies when referral to a physician is required.
+The Board is given the authority to establish by rule and regulation standards for the sale of hearing aids.
+This Act will provide clarity and guidance for the public and for hearing aid dispensers.
+These changes track statutory language used in neighboring states, such as Maryland, Pennsylvania, and New Jersey.
+This Act clarifies that a speech/language pathologist applicant must present a certificate of clinical competence issued by the American Speech-Language-Hearing Association (ASHA).
 Audiologist applicants are not subject to this requirement.
 The distinction is that ASHA evaluates the speech/language pathologist's practicum and clinical fellowship, which are requirements for licensure.
-In contrast, an audiologist applicant is only required to establish receipt of a doctoral degree and successful completion of a national licensure examination.
-This Act clarifies that audiologists licensed prior to July 10, 2009 do not need to meet the educational requirement of a doctoral degree as long as they have maintained Delaware licensure.
-This Act further amends provisions relating to examinations to comport with current practice.
+In contrast, an audiologist applicant is only required to establish receipt of a doctoral degree.
 This Act revises the reciprocity requirements in the interests of clarity.
 This Act sets forth requirements for licensure of applicants who were educated outside of the United States.
-This Act removes the definitions of audiology aide and speech pathology aide on the basis that the Board does not license aides.
+This Act states that a hearing aid applicant may be supervised by either an audiologist or hearing aid dispenser during the training period.
+This Act amends provisions relating to examination to comport with current practice.
+This Act provides that audiologists licensed prior to July 10, 2009 do not need to meet the educational requirement of a doctoral degree as long as they have maintained Delaware licensure.
+This Act requires licensees to update their addresses with the Board.
+Finally, this Act removes the definitions of audiology aide and speech pathology aide on the basis that the Board does not license aides.